 Organizations must strive to improve the quality of data collected to ensure accurate analyses and reports of services provided to—as well as outcomes for—children, youth, and families.
-The following resources discuss strategies for improving the collection and use of high-quality data, including State and local examples.
+The following resources discuss strategies for improving the collection and use of high-quality data.

 The Art and Science of Managing and Summarizing the Available Research